23f2003571/iSRL-26-03-R-Allergen-SP01/milestone-1.md

 kind of product that can cause allergies to strictly mention allergens on the product label.

-- Source Declaration - It means mentioning the origin or source of the prod uct.
+- Source Declaration - It means mentioning the origin or source of the product.
 # 2 Research Question
 This section aims to understand what Indian law currently requires for allergen declaration on packaged food products.